kchobantonov/jsonforms-react-renderers/docs/renderer-set-and-demo-specification.md

   Section 9.6.3 and MUST NOT disappear through this affordance.
 - The control for the selected primitive appears beside it in the remaining width and SHOULD have the same visual height as the dropdown.
+- For a boolean value, the checkbox or switch MUST retain its native size and be vertically centered against the type selector's visible input box.
+The selector and boolean control MUST share a row that aligns their centers;
+  labels, descriptions, and validation feedback MUST sit outside that row so they do not shift the alignment.
+Implementations MUST NOT approximate this with fixed top padding.
+This applies to checked, unchecked, disabled, and invalid states, including nested mixed values, in every renderer set.
 - The active value control MUST be rendered through the normal renderer and cell registries rather than through a mixed-renderer-specific imitation.
 - The mixed field label MUST appear exactly once above the selector/value row.